-Before you hire a lawn maintenance service in the Flowery Branch area, ask them the right questions.
+Before you hire a lawn maintenance service, ask them the right questions.
 Make sure you know your stuff so that you can make sure they know theirs.

 Lawn Care Experience is Subjective

 Lawn maintenance companies are common, and that’s because it’s relatively easy and quick to start a company.
 There’s not a lot of experience required to get a business license and begin providing service to others.
 Ask your prospective providers these questions:

 - Do you have any certifications in lawn and landscaping services?